RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 * The date the entry was created.
 * The date it was last updated

-And the Prests table contains:
+And the Presets table contains:
 * The ID of the preset
 * The ID of the server to which it applies
 * The name of the preset, as specified by the user on creation